 This number is used to file income taxes, to open an LLC bank account, and to hire employees (if applicable).

 Although many websites charge a service fee to get an EIN for your LLC, it can actually be done for free.

 You can obtain an EIN for your LLC from the Internal Revenue Service (IRS) at no cost.
 The online filing can be completed in a few minutes.

 Maine requires you to keep your LLC’s information up to date by filing an Annual Report.

-This keeps your Maine LLC in good standing and in compliance with state law so it can continue operating.
+This keeps your Maine Limited Liability Company in good standing and in compliance with state law so it can continue operating.
 You simply confirm the information on the Annual Report, file it with the Maine Secretary of State, and pay the Annual Report fee.

 The Maine LLC Annual Report costs $85 per year.
 This fee is paid every year for the life of your LLC.

 Depending on where your LLC does business in Maine and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
 For example, you may need to get a City Business Permit.

 The costs for these other business licenses or permits will vary depending on location and industry, but usually the fees are not very high.
 Some licenses and permits are issued at the state level, and others are issued by a municipality (the town, city, or county).